GitGuild/GitGuild-data-obsolete/charter.md

 The legacy TGG Infrastructure fund transferred the Dash masternode at [Xh4GuTaGPZ9Rtjqm2ME1dY2g8toGhvWJdH](https://explorer.dash.org/address/Xh4GuTaGPZ9Rtjqm2ME1dY2g8toGhvWJdH) along with 1003.92 DASH.
 This sets a new XGG price of $1.14445 as of Sept.
 8 2016.

 This guild has no direct revenue streams.
 We suggest that any git guild support this, the intellectual parent guild with a portion of their revenue.
 Nothing big.
 One percent (1%) converted to [Dash](https://dash.org) and sent to the address above would be generous.

+##### Contracts and Signatures

+By signing a commit with their GPG key, a member agrees to the charter, contracts, ledger, and member list contained.
+This is considered a binding vote.
+Any commits that violate the terms of this agreement are considered invalid, and not a permanent part of the master branch.

+##### Intellectual Property and Licenses

+All intellectual property (IP) generated under the terms of this agreement will be the property of the Git Guild foundation, unless stated otherwise in a valid, member-voted contract.
+For all documents, like this one, a [CC by 4.0](https://creativecommons.org/licenses/by/4.0) license must be used.
+For all software, the [MIT license](http://opensource.org/licenses/MIT) should be used.